juanerolon/Train-Autonomous-Vehicle/README.md

 ## Project overview

 In this project, I implemented an application of _Reinforcement Learning_ to develop a training simulator for an autonomous vehicle or smartcab.
-This project was submitted as part of the requisites required to obtain **Machine Learning** Engineer Nanodegree from Udacity.
-It also forms part of an **Artificial Intelligence** curriculum.
+This project was submitted as part of the requisites to obtain the **Machine Learning** Engineer Nanodegree from Udacity.
+It also forms part of the **Artificial Intelligence** curriculum.

 Along with exploring state-of-the-art reinforcement learning techniques networks classification models, this project deals with important design decisions typically applicable in autonomous vehicle industry.